katerinanavab/webdocs/docs/unit03/proj301.md

 1. **Include UI Components**:
    - Use Bootstrap components like cards, buttons, badges, or carousels to make your site visually appealing.

+#### Fill in Content and Images
+1. Add meaningful text content for each section.
+2. Use images that reflect your personality, work, or interests.
+3. Optimize images by resizing them to appropriate dimensions for the web.

 #### Customize with CSS
 1. Create a `style.css` file to override Bootstrap styles and personalize your website.
 Apply custom styles to make the website uniquely yours, such as changing fonts/colors, or adding special CSS animations.
 2. _Example:_ Override the `.bg-primary` class to change its color: